This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Freeze and Slice the Steak: Wrap the steak in plastic wrap and freeze for 30 minutes to make slicing easier.
-Unwrap and slice against the grain into ¼-inch pieces.
+• Wrap the steak in plastic wrap and freeze for 30 minutes to firm it up.
+Unwrap and slice against the grain into 1/4-inch strips.

-• Make the Marinade: In a small bowl, combine soy sauce, brown sugar, sesame oil, mashed kiwi, garlic, red pepper flakes, ground ginger, and oyster sauce.
+• In a small bowl, mix the soy sauce, brown sugar, sesame oil, mashed kiwi, garlic, red pepper flakes, ground ginger, and oyster sauce.

-• Marinate the Steak: Add the sliced steak to the marinade, cover, and refrigerate for 1 hour.
+• Add the steak to the marinade, cover, and refrigerate for 1 hour.

-• Cook the Beef: Heat oil in a 10-inch skillet over medium-high heat.
-Add the steak and cook for 2 to 3 minutes per side until fully cooked.
+• Heat oil in a 10-inch skillet over medium-high heat.
+Add the steak and cook for 2–3 minutes per side until cooked through.

-• Serve: Transfer to a plate and top with toasted sesame seeds and chopped green onions.
-Serve with rice (white, brown, or red) or enjoy in a lettuce wrap.
+• Transfer to a plate.
+Top with sesame seeds and green onions.
+Serve with rice or in lettuce wraps.

 Notes

-• Thinly Slice the Beef: Freeze the steak for 30 minutes before slicing for easier cutting.
+• Freeze Before Slicing: Chill the steak for 30 minutes to make thin slicing easier.

-• Marinate for Flavor: Coat the beef well and let it marinate for at least an hour.
+• Marinate Well: Ensure the beef is fully coated and marinate for at least 1 hour.

 How To Toast Sesame Seeds